 A colour blocking system was invented at the spine – inspired and colour picked from the land and sea of the different countries.
 When the books are placed together, the colours combine to form an undulating wave of sea and land, coming together as one united world.

 To ensure their products are “overseas ready”, visuals will take main precedence on the front of all packagings, breaking all language barriers, and allowing consumers to identify the product contents immediately.
 When placed on product shelves, their products immediately stand out amongst the crowd with eye-catching and layman visuals drawn by the family members themselves.

 Saikichi Shoten also hopes to become a lifestyle and culture business, promoting the Tohoku region where they’re from.
 Having been around, the family must have many stories to share and tell.
 A reversible furoshiki gift wrap was introduced, featuring both their product story, as well as their stories about Tohoku growing up.
 The furoshiki can be unwrapped and turned into a wall art poster thereafter, reminding people of their stories.

-The paper bag features visual elements of Kesennuma such as the mountain, S-coast, etc. If the family is willing, they can share the paper bags with the surrounding local businesses as well, creating a greater brand recognition to the region when customers are seen carrying it on the streets.
+A Kesennuma city paper bag design was also created, featuring iconic elements of Kesennuma such as the mountain, S-coast, etc..
+By sharing the bags with the surrounding local businesses, it creates a great brand recognition to the city when customers are seen carrying it on the streets.